aimtiaz11/customer-api-raml/README.md

 The authentication flow will be as follows:

 1. A customer service agent attempts to login in the mobile application.
-2. The mobile application redirect to the Authorization Server which will present a page/screen for customer service agent to enter their credentials.
+2. The mobile application redirects end-user to the Authorization Server which will present a page/screen for customer service agent to enter their username and password.
-3. Customer service agent will enter the credential and upon submission, the Authorization Server will redirect back to the client application URL (Authorization grant process)
+3. Customer service agent will enter their own login credentials and upon submission, the Authorization Server will redirect back to the client application URL (Authorization grant process)
 4. The mobile application will extract the `authorization_code` from the response and call `/oauth2/authorize` to obtain the `access_token` and `refresh_token`
 5. The Authorization server will return the `access_token` and `refresh_token` back to the mobile application.
 6. The mobile application will use `access_token` for all future interactions with the API Server.

-#### 3.2.2 Developing around the APIs
+#### 4.2.2 Developing around the APIs

 The API uses standard response model which look like below:
 ```